rentes/rentes.github.io/about.md

 Hi!
 My name is Miguel Rentes and I am a software engineer from Porto, Portugal.

-I created this blog because I like to write about software and share knowledge in the process.
-This blog is also a great way for me to get your feedback so we can all learn more about software construction or any related topic.
+I love programming in Python, Ruby, and Objective-C. I also love touchtyping in my IBM Model M and use Emacs as my text editor of choice.
+I work in Mac OS at home and Arch Linux at the office.

+I created this blog because I like to write about software and to share knowledge in the process.
 Feel free to [e-mail me](mailto:miguel.rentes@gmail.com) or leave a comment on any of my blog posts.
 You can find more information about me on the bottom links.

 Thank you very much for reading my blog.